Charlie Blackmon Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates rank 15th in baseball in home runs given up (19 total, 1.1 per game).
+- Pirates pitchers combine to rank 15th in baseball in home runs surrendered (20 total, 1.1 per game).

-- The Pirates will send Velasquez (1-2) out for his fourth start of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.
+- Oviedo gets the start for the Pirates, his fourth of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts through 18 1/3 innings pitched.

-- In his last time out on Thursday, the right-hander went six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- The righty last appeared on Saturday against the St. Louis Cardinals, when he tossed seven innings, allowing one earned run while giving up six hits.

-- In three games this season, the 30-year-old has a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.